kartonfarkas/api_docs/source/suite/emails/section_list.rst

-Listing Sections of a Template Based Email Campaign
+Listing Sections in a Template Based Email Campaign
 ===================================================

-Returns a list of sections which are parts of an email template-based campaign.
+Returns a list of sections used in a particular template-based email campaign.

 Endpoint
 --------